Grand Du Nord

 The real beauties of the French bred horse are their precocity and their agility.
 French horses are tutored from a very early stage, often from being yearlings and 2yo’s to canter, gallop and jump adroitly.
 This horse is a perfect case in point; he’s been broken in, schooled and prepped to be a racehorse already, even though he is only a 3yo.
 Most Irish store horses are wrapped up in cotton wool until the time of their sale, through the ring, as a 3yo.
 Combine the active preparation of the typical French horse with the precocious and active French gene pool, and it pretty much explains why French bred horses, tend to come to hand, much sooner than their GB or Irish bred counterparts.

-We purchased him in June, for €23,000, from the Arqana Lumet Show Sale and we’ve brought him across to Micky Hammond's Middleham yard, to summer and strengthen, and then to prep for junior bumpers (National Hunt Flat races) this Autumn.
-We’d very much hope to see him racing once or twice, this side of Christmas.
+We purchased him in June, for €23,000, from the Arqana Lumet Show Sale and we’ve brought him across to Micky Hammond's Middleham yard, to summer and strengthen, and then to prep for junior bumpers (National Hunt Flat races.)
 Our gelding hails from the Grade 1 and Grade 2 French winning family of LOUPING D’AINAY and SIRENE D’AINAY, and being by Montmartre, the sire of Labaik, Bigmartre, Petite Parisienne and Capitaine, no less, he is very much bred to excel over hurdles and fences; we can’t wait to see his schooling and tutelage being used, as he matures and progresses, through the variety of disciplines that National Hunt Racing has to offer.
 Read about his sire here: https://www.agakhanstuds.com/Horse/200500303/en

 This 3yo gelding affords his owners a long-term project, but offers almost immediate NH action and therefore sits as a great opportunity for the first time National Hunt owner, to “jump aboard!”